fetch-kit/chaos-fetch/README.md

 - If no route matches, only global middlewares are applied.
 - Order of middleware execution: global middlewares run first, followed by route-specific middlewares in the order they are defined.
 Example: If you have a global latency of 100ms and a route-specific failNth, a request to that route will first incur the 100ms latency, then be subject to the failNth logic.
 - Routes can be defined with or without HTTP methods.
 If a method is specified (e.g., `GET /path`), the rule only applies to that method.
 If no method is specified (e.g., `/path`), the rule applies to all methods for that path.
-- Domain can also be specified (e.g., `GET https://api.example.com/path`).
-If no domain is specified, the rule applies to all domains.

 ## Middleware Primitives